Storage Integration for AI Agent Builder Platforms

 What storage solutions work with agent builder platforms?

-Agent builders works alongside cloud storage (Google Drive, Dropbox, OneDrive, S3), databases (PostgreSQL, MongoDB, Redis), vector databases (Pinecone, Weaviate, ChromaDB), and specialized agent storage like Fast.io.
+Agent builders work alongside cloud storage (Google Drive, Dropbox, OneDrive, S3), databases (PostgreSQL, MongoDB, Redis), vector databases (Pinecone, Weaviate, ChromaDB), and specialized agent storage like Fastio.
 The best choice depends on your use case: vector databases for RAG, cloud storage for large files, databases for structured data, and agent-native platforms for turnkey workflows.

 Can multiple AI agents share the same storage?

 Yes.
 Create a shared workspace and add multiple agent accounts as members.
 Use file locks to prevent write conflicts when agents modify the same file simultaneously.
-Fast.io supports multi-agent workspaces with granular permissions, allowing you to control which agents can read, write, or delete files.
-Webhooks notify agents when files change, enabling reactive multi-agent workflows.
+Fastio supports multi-agent workspaces with granular permissions, so you can control which agents can read, write, or delete files.
+Agents watch the activity feed or search the event log when they need to react to new files.

 What's the difference between ephemeral and persistent agent storage?

 Ephemeral storage (like OpenAI Assistants File API) automatically deletes files after a timeout, typically hours or days.
 Persistent storage keeps files indefinitely until you explicitly delete them.
 For production agents that need long-term memory or client deliverables, persistent storage is required.
-Fast.io provides persistent storage by default - files remain accessible across agent sessions until deleted.
+Fastio provides persistent storage by default, so files remain accessible across agent sessions until deleted.

 How does RAG work with agent builder storage?

 RAG (retrieval-augmented generation) systems ingest documents into a vector database, creating embeddings that represent semantic meaning.
 When an agent receives a query, it searches the vector database for relevant chunks, then includes those chunks in the LLM context.
-Some platforms (Dify, Fast.io) handle RAG automatically via built-in pipelines.
+Some platforms (Dify, Fastio) handle RAG automatically via built-in pipelines.
 Others (LangChain, LlamaIndex) require you to configure document loaders, embedding models, and vector stores separately.
-Fast.io's Intelligence Mode auto-indexes workspace files and provides an AI Chat API with citations.
+Fastio's Intelligence Mode auto-indexes workspace files.
+Ripley answers questions with citations through the MCP ai tool (action ask).

 Do AI agent builders support file versioning?